Why investigate communities and livelihoods with RIEL?

 Communities and livelihoods

-Though collaboration and capacity building, RIEL strives to make a real-world impact and benefit the environment and communities with whom we engage.
+Though collaboration and capacity building, RIEL strives to make a real-world impact and benefit the environment and communities we engage with savanna-burning.

 This work includes: